essential-contributions/pint/docs/book/src/program_types/contract.md

 {{#include ../../../../examples/ch_4_2_c.pnt:interface}}
 ```

-hopefully nothing here is surprising!
-The key point here is that an `interface` must expose
+Hopefully nothing here is surprising!
+The key point is that an `interface` must expose _everything_
-_everything_ that is public in a contract, and that includes the storage block and all public
+that is public in a contract, and that includes the storage block and all public decision variables
-decision variables in each predicate.
+in each predicate.

 Note that, if a predicate `Foo` has no public decision variables, both `intent Foo { }` and `intent
 Foo;` can be used when adding it to the interface.